impostorsguides/impostorsguides.github.io/rbenv/part-1/1-i-content.md

 OK, so "Parentheses cause the commands to be run in a subshell."
 What's a subshell?

-I Google "what is a subshell bash" and get [this link](https://archive.ph/7mszR):
+I Google "what is a subshell bash" and get [this link](https://web.archive.org/web/20221209023619/https://en.wikiversity.org/wiki/Bash_programming/Subshells){:target="_blank" rel="noopener"}:

 <p style="text-align: center">
   <img src="/assets/images/what-are-subshells.png" width="70%" alt="What are subshells in bash?" style="border: 1px solid black; padding: 0.5em">
 </p>

 So the code `cwd="$(pwd)"` creates a subshell, runs the `pwd` command inside that subshell, and stores the output of the command inside a new variable named `cwd`.
-I subsequently learned that this is also known as ["command substitution"](https://www.gnu.org/software/bash/manual/html_node/Command-Substitution.html).
+I subsequently learned that this is also known as ["command substitution"](https://web.archive.org/web/20230331064238/https://www.gnu.org/software/bash/manual/html_node/Command-Substitution.html){:target="_blank" rel="noopener"}.

 ```
 dirname="${1%/*}"